elB4RTO/craplog-pyGUI/README.md

 ## Global statistics

-Additionally, by default CRAPLOG updates the GLOBAL statistics inside the */STATS/GLOBALS* folder every time you run it (unless you specify to not do it, calling `avoid globals` ).
+Additionally, by default Craplog updates the **global** statistics inside the *STATS/GLOBALS* folder every time you run it (unless you specify to not do it, calling `avoid globals` ).

 Please notice that if you run it twice for the same log file, GLOBAL statistics will not be reliable (obviously).<br/><br/>

-A maximum of 6 GLOBAL files will be created inside craplog/GLOBALS/:
+A maximum of 6 files will be created inside *STATS/GLOBALS/*:
 - **GLOBAL.IP**.*crapstats* = GLOBAL IPs statistics
 - **GLOBAL.REQ**.*crapstats* = GLOBAL REQUESTs statistics
 - **GLOBAL.RES**.*crapstats* = GLOBAL RESPONSEs statistics